vg238/mlc-gpt/README.md

 # mlc-gpt
-An webapp to answer questions about Major League Cricket built using LlamaIndex and GPT-4
+A webapp to answer questions about Major League Cricket built using LlamaIndex and GPT-4